We offer an in-depth and highly personalized matching process for individual therapy. Here’s what you need to know before we begin.

 Yes!
 At Two Chairs, we believe in providing you with quality care, quickly.
 To set up a matching appointment, you can call us at (415) 202-5159 or you can schedule your appointment online here.

 We know you are busy, that’s why we offer extended office hours in the evenings and on Saturdays.
 We have appointments from 8am - 6pm Monday through Friday.
 Currently, matching appointments are only offered Monday through Friday.
 If you don’t see a time that works for you, call us to see if there is additional availability.

-Two Chairs can provide therapy over secure video to anyone physically locating and residing in California.
+Two Chairs can provide therapy over secure video to anyone physically locating and residing in California or Washington.
 Although our locations are currently currently closed due to COVID-19, Two Chairs also provides in-person care in the Bay Area and Los Angeles.
-If you travel outside of California while in care at Two Chairs, we will not be able to provide care due to licensure regulations.
+If you travel outside of California or Washington while in care at Two Chairs, we will not be able to provide care due to licensure regulations.
 In rare cases, accommodations can be made depending on where you are traveling.
 If you are an established client with upcoming travel plans, please reach out to your therapist to discuss your options.
-For matching appointments, you must be physically located in the state of California.
+For matching appointments, you must be physically located in the state of California or Washington.

 You'll hear from your consult clinician as soon as we've identified a great match for you.
 When your consult clinician reaches out, they'll share a link to book your first therapy appointment.
 You'll need to use that link within a week, as we can only guarantee a therapist's availability for you for 7 days.

 Once you meet with your therapist, together you can pick a time that works best for you.
 Your therapist can schedule regular appointments several weeks in advance to ensure that you have that time together.

 If you need to cancel or reschedule an appointment, you can do so by emailing your therapist.
 If they are out of the office or if you are unable to reach them, please reach out to the care coordination team at firstname.lastname@example.org or by calling us at 415.202.5159.